KazaiMazai/SwiftyUIKit/README.md

 SwiftyUIKit is a featherweight lib for building layout in a clean and declarative way.

-It allows to build autolayout-powered UIView layout in SwiftUI-style while using the exact same UIKit API for views configuration.
+It allows to build autolayout-powered UIView layout in SwiftUI-style while using pure UIKit API for additional layout and views configuration.

 ### Make the UIKit great again!